panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 `ShowText` returns an element if `show` prop is `true`, otherwise returns `null`.

-That's why the `ShowText` function's return type is an union `JSX.Element | null`.
+That's why the `ShowText` function's return type is a union `JSX.Element | null`.

 ## 4. Conclusion

 React components can greatly benefit when used with TypeScript.

-In my opinion one of the best benefits is the ability to easily verify the component props.
-Usually that's performed by defining an interface using an object type, and indicate each prop what type it should have.
+In my opinion, one of the best benefits is the ability to easily verify the component props.
+Usually, that's performed by defining an interface using an object type, and indicate each prop what type it should have.

 Then, when the annotated component is rendered, TypeScript takes care to verify that the correct data types were supplied.